 - Contractors are required to complete measure specific program worksheets that must be submitted with the incentive application.

-- All required documentation must be submitted within 90 days of the work completed date.
+- All required documentation must be postmarked within 90 days of the work completed date.

 - Additional incentive-specific qualifications and required documentation are listed below.